 MAKE PUMPKIN SPICE ICED COFFEE:

 - Fill a tall glass with ice cubes.
-Add coffee concentrate, water if using, creamer of choice, and pumpkin spice syrup.
+Add cold brew coffee concentrate, water if using, creamer of choice, and pumpkin spice syrup.
 Stir.
 Sprinkle nutmeg and/or cinnamon over the top.

 Source: Kitchen Treaty